-One of the more interesting things I learned, however, is that Paul LePage, the Republican Mayor of very Democratic Waterville is in all likelihood “in”.
+One of the more interesting things I found, is that there are signals that Paul LePage, the Republican Mayor of very Democratic Waterville is almost certainly “in”.

-The interesting thing to me is that LePage had mostly fallen off my radar.
-Not for being unworthy of attention, mind you, but rather because after some initial buzz late last year (and early this year), his name seemed to fall off the map, and political observers wrote him off (or at least seemed very skeptical) as not seriously considering it.
+This was interesting to me, as LePage had mostly fallen off my radar.
+Not for being unworthy of attention, mind you, but rather because after some initial buzz late last year (and early this year), his name seemed to fall off the map, and political observers wrote him off as not seriously considering it.

 Write him off no longer.
-The buzz was just low profile enough to not be noticed by the everyday observer, but just loud enough for me to take it seriously.
+The buzz was just low profile enough to not be noticed by the everyday observer, but just loud enough to be taken seriously.

 This brings up a few interesting questions.
 Who is Paul LePage?
 Can he win the primary?
 The general?

 As to the first question – I will defer to a great write up in the Colby Echo, which details his story quite well.
-But for thsoe with low attention spans, I’ll give you a quick rundown.
+But for those with low attention spans, I’ll give you a quick rundown:

-LePage is not well known outside his little pocket of Maine.
-He is the current Mayor of Waterville, Maine, who has been elected twice as a Republican in a decidedly Democratic town – no small feat.
+LePage is not well known outside his corner of central Maine.
+He is the current Mayor of Waterville, who has been elected twice as a Republican in a decidedly Democratic town – no small feat.
 He is a strong supporter of TABOR, and a loud critic of the Baldacci administration.
 He’s earned a certain gruff reputation for his battles with the Waterville city council, and won’t have to work very hard to garner credibility with the conservative primary voters.

 But, can he translate that into a real political machine?
 Perhaps.
 Many would think not, and I see their point, but there is real potential there.